getify/You-Dont-Know-JS/types & grammar/ch4.md

 JSON.stringify( a ); // "{"b":42}"
 ```

-It's a very common misconception that `toJSON()` should return a the JSON stringification representation.
+It's a very common misconception that `toJSON()` should return the JSON stringification representation.
 That's probably incorrect, unless you're wanting to actually stringify the `string` itself (usually not!). `toJSON()` should return the actual regular value (of whatever type) that's appropriate, and `JSON.stringify(..)` itself will handle the stringification.

 In other words, `toJSON()` should be interpreted as "to a JSON-safe value suitable for stringification," not "to a JSON string" as many developers mistakenly assume.